aggy07/DistributedSystemsChatServer/README.md

 Student ID:17311644  Name: Arvind Agaranallur Ganesan

-The Server is deployed as an Amazon Web Services EC2 Instance
+The Server is deployed on OpenNebula System

 Run start.sh to start the chat service

 Compile.sh is added in the repository but it is not needed

-The ServerHostname/IP of the EC2 Instance is ec2-18-216-150-171.us-east-2.compute.amazonaws.com
+The ServerHostname/IP of the Instance is 10.62.0.40

 The port Number is 9017